Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Planar Antenna Arrays

-As a rule-of-thumb, the far-field approximation in \eqref{eq:received_power_planar-approx} is accurate for all $N$ satisfying $N A /10 \leq d^2$; the value of $N$ that gives equality in this rule-of-thumb is indicated by a circle in Fig.~\ref{figure_propagationloss}.
-As the distance $d$ increases or the carrier frequency increases, the maximum number of antennas that satisfies the rule-of-thumb grows quadratically.
+The value $N=d^2/(9A)$ that gives equality in this rule-of-thumb is indicated by a circle in Fig.~\ref{figure_propagationloss}.
+The interpretation is that the far-field approximation is accurate as long as the distance $d$ to the transmitter is three times the width/height $\sqrt{NA}$ of the array.
+Hence, if $d=25$\,m, then the approximation can be applied for arrays up to $8.3 \times 8.3$\,m.
+Since $3 \approx 2 \sqrt{2}$, another way to phrase the rule-of-thumb is that the distance $d$ should be at least twice as long as the diagonal $\sqrt{2NA}$ of the array, which is the largest array dimension.
+In any case, as the distance $d$ increases or the carrier frequency increases, the maximum number of antennas that satisfies the rule-of-thumb grows quadratically, but the area remains constant.
 In conclusion, the far-field approximation is usually accurate and might be used to predict scaling behaviors, but the exact expression in Corollary~\ref{cor:alpha-expression} is needed to study the asymptotic limit.